svenlankester/syftbox-netflix/README.md

-# SyftBox for Netflix Viewing History 🍿
+# SyftBox App for Netflix Viewing History 🍿

 This project is a proof of concept utilizing [SyftBox](https://syftbox-documentation.openmined.org/) from [OpenMined](https://openmined.org/) to process 🔒 private data.
 The use case focuses on analyzing the [Netflix viewing history](https://help.netflix.com/en/node/101917) provided by users.
 This effort is part of the [#30DaysOfFLCode](https://info.openmined.org/30daysofflcode) initiative.